About the China Wine Industry…

-In western books, journals, and reports very little information can be found on Chinese wine and other alcoholic drinks.
-That is strange, because China has a cultural history that extends over thousands of years.
+In Western books, journals, and reports very little information can be found on Chinese wine and other alcoholic drinks.
+That is strange because China has a cultural history that extends for thousands of years.
 China’s culture was and still is highly interesting in many respects.
-During that history alcoholic drinks played an important role, and also in our days this is still the case.
+During that history, alcoholic drinks played an important role, and also in our days this is still the case.

-China Wine Tours is the first travel organization with a focus on an exciting new way to visit China.
-We introduce you to the history and culture of China and to what promises to be the talk of the world for those who enjoy a unique wine-travel experience.
+China Wine Tours is the first travel organization focusing on an exciting new way to visit China.
+We introduce you to the history and culture of China and what promises to be the talk of the world for those who enjoy a unique wine-travel experience.
 Join us!

 China has an uninterrupted cultural development for over 5,000 years.
-Just like in other cultures, also in the Chinese one it is not possible to trace the earliest discovery and the regular use of alcohol.
-In written sources it is mentioned “that about 5000 years ago the history of Chinese alcoholic liquor began, when people began to make wine.
+Just like in other cultures, in the Chinese one, it is not possible to trace the earliest discovery and the regular use of alcohol.
+In written sources, it is mentioned “that about 5000 years ago the history of Chinese alcoholic liquor began when people began to make wine.
 The Chinese people have long had the habit of drinking.”

 For an in-depth look at the history of Chinese Wine, please visit “WINE in CHINA, its History and Contemporary Developments” written by Pieter Eijkhoff.
 You may download at no cost a 200-page manuscript developed by Mr. Eijkhoff.
-Some portions of ChinaWineTours.com are used by permission of the Eykhoff family.
+Some portions of ChinaWineTours.com are used with the permission of the Eykhoff family.